23bit083-ai/todo-reminder-app/README.md

-# todo-reminder-app
-The To-Do Reminder App is a simple desktop application that helps users manage daily tasks efficiently.
-It allows users to add, edit, delete, search, and prioritize tasks, along with setting reminder times for each task.
-When the reminder time arrives, the app plays a notification sound and shows a desktop notification, ensuring the user never misses an important task.
+The To-Do Reminder App is a desktop productivity tool developed for the Operating Systems Lab.
+It helps users efficiently manage their daily activities by allowing them to add, edit, delete, search, and prioritize tasks.
+Each task can be assigned a specific reminder time, after which the application automatically triggers a desktop notification and plays a notification sound, ensuring no task goes unnoticed.

+The project is implemented using Python with a Tkinter-based graphical user interface and an SQLite database for secure and efficient task storage.
+Its clean interface, responsive controls, and real-time alerts make it a practical demonstration of process management, file handling, and system-level interactions in operating system design.